graphery/grapper-doc/src/guide/in-depth/templating/binding.md

 # Binding Attribute Values

-The `g-bind` directive, also known as the shorthand `:` syntax, is a fundamental directive in Graphane that enables you to bind values or expressions to SVG attributes, styles and classes in your templates.
+The `g-bind` directive, also known as the shorthand `:` syntax, is a fundamental directive in Grapper that enables you to bind values or expressions to SVG attributes, styles and classes in your templates.
 This directive must include the name of the attribute to which you want to assign a value, for example, `g-bind:r="expression"` or simply `:r="expression"`.